top of page

 Journeying Through Technicolor Tunnels

-Step two: align my paints by warm and cool, transparent and opaque, to the sides of my pallet.
+Step two: line my paints by warm and cool, transparent and opaque.

-Sometimes I feel like an astronaut flying off into painting space, a place where my mind buzzes with creative chemicals and astral moments of painting insight.
-Or like a mad scientist swirling her experiments to perfection, only mine involves beloved paint tubes, a canvas, and a whole lot of sand.
+Sometimes I feel like an astronaut flying off into painting space, a place where my mind buzzes with creativity and astral moments of painting insight.
+Or like a scientist swirling their experiments in a lab, only my situation involves beloved paint tubes, a canvas, and a whole lot of sand.

 Technicolor Tunnels